gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 Figure 1.
 SafeNet 5110 HSM with USB 2.0 interface

-Each HSM is accompanied by client software.
+Each HSM type is accompanied by client software.
 Once installed on Windows, this software makes the corresponding code signing certificate available in the **User Certificate Store**, which is managed by the operating system.